-- approximately \$ million to \$ million to fund further development of our ARQ-151 programs through Phase 3 in psoriasis and into Phase 2b in atopic dermatitis; - approximately \$ million to \$ million to fund further development of our ARQ-154 programs into Phase 3 in seborrheic dermatitis and scalp psoriasis; - approximately \$ million to \$ million to fund further development of our ARQ-252 programs into Phase 2b in hand eczema; and - any remaining amounts to fund working capital and general corporate purposes.
+- approximately \$50.0 million to \$60.0 million to fund further development of our ARQ-151 programs through Phase 3 in psoriasis and into Phase 2b in atopic dermatitis; - approximately \$40.0 million to \$50.0 million to fund further development of our ARQ-154 programs into Phase 3 in seborrheic dermatitis and scalp psoriasis; - approximately \$10.0 million to \$20.0 million to fund further development of our ARQ-252 programs into Phase 2b in hand eczema; and - any remaining amounts to fund working capital and general corporate purposes.

-Based on our planned use of the net proceeds, we estimate such funds, together with our existing cash, cash equivalents and marketable securities, will be sufficient for us to fund our operating expenses and capital expenditure requirements through at least
+Based on our planned use of the net proceeds, we estimate such funds, together with our existing cash, cash equivalents and marketable securities, will be sufficient for us to fund our operating expenses and capital expenditure requirements into the second half of 2021.